andriymz/andriymz.github.io/_posts/2020-10-30-transactional-writes-in-spark.md

 As we previously saw, Spark's default *commit protocol* version 1 should be used for safety (no partial results) and version 2 for performance.
 However, if we opt for data safety version 1 is not suitable for cloud native setups, e.g writing to Amazon S3, due to differences cloud object stores have from real filesystems, as explained in [Spark's cloud integration guide](https://github.com/apache/spark/blob/32a0451376ab775fdd4ac364388e46179d9ee550/docs/cloud-integration.md).

-To solve the problem of left behind partial results on job failures and performance issues, Databricks implemented their own transactional write protocol.
+To solve the problem of left behind partial results on job failures and performance issues, Databricks implemented their own transactional write protocol called *DBIO Transactional Commit*.

 You can check all the problems with Spark's default *commit protocol* and the details behind Databrick's custom implementation in [Transactional I:O on Cloud Storage in Databricks](https://www.youtube.com/watch?v=w1_aOPj5ILw) talk by Eric Liang and [Transactional Writes to Cloud Storage on Databricks](https://databricks.com/blog/2017/05/31/transactional-writes-cloud-storage.html) blog post.